momadAB/Pathfinder-Algo-Visualizer/README.md

     Press C to clear the grid, or X to retain barriers.
     Right-click to remove nodes.

+Adjust the volume with the first slider.

-Adjust the volume with the slider and click 'Start' to begin the visualization.
+Adjust the desired grid size with the second slider.

+Click 'Start' to begin the visualization.

+Press ESC during visualization to return to the menu.

 Created by Mohammad Baqer